Bohm's approach to quantum mechanics: Alternative theory or practical picture?: The general ``picture''

-The second criticism is related to the above physical aspect, specifically the fact that Bohmian mechanics is based on the concept of trajectory, incompatible in principle with quantum mechanics -- Feynman's path integral approach also found an analogous opposition from Bohr (see Ref.~\onlinecite{Mehra-Feynman-bk}, pp.~245--248).
-The apparent ``harm'' here comes from a direct association of Bohm's trajectories, understood as ``hidden variables'' (not experimentally accessible), with ``real'' paths followed by the quantum system\footnote{Throughout this work, the concept of quantum particle or system is used to denote the degrees of freedom of interest necessary to characterize and study a real physical system.
-In this regard, if these degrees of freedom are translational, they can be associated without loss of generality with the particle itself, since they account for its center of mass, as in classical mechanics.
-However, notice that this is a particular case, since they may also describe to vibrations, rotations, etc., and although Schrodinger's equation and its Bohmian reformulation are still valid, they no longer refer to particles, as it is typically assumed.} (quantum particle).
-This association arises from the first of the two papers that Bohm published\cite{bohm:PR:1952-1} in 1952, where he states: \begin{quote} The usual interpretation of the quantum theory is self-consistent, but it involves an assumption that cannot be tested experimentally, {\it viz.}, that the most complete possible specification of an individual system is in terms of a wave function that determines only probable results of actual measurement processes.
+The second criticism is related to the above physical aspect, specifically the fact that Bohmian mechanics is based on the concept of trajectory, incompatible in principle with quantum mechanics -- Feynman's path integral approach also found an analogous opposition from Bohr (see Ref.~\cite{Mehra-Feynman-bk}, pp.~245--248).
+The apparent ``harm'' here comes from a direct association of Bohm's trajectories, understood as ``hidden variables'' (not experimentally accessible), with ``real'' paths followed by the quantum system \cite{note3} (quantum particle).
+This association arises from the first of the two papers that Bohm published \cite{bohm:PR:1952-1} in 1952, where he states: \begin{quote} The usual interpretation of the quantum theory is self-consistent, but it involves an assumption that cannot be tested experimentally, {\it viz.}, that the most complete possible specification of an individual system is in terms of a wave function that determines only probable results of actual measurement processes.
 The only way of investigating the truth of this assumption is by trying to find some other interpretation of the quantum theory in terms of at present ``hidden'' variables, which in principle determine the precise behavior of an individual system, but which are in practice averaged over in measurements of the types that can now be carried out.
-In this paper [\ldots] an interpretation of the quantum theory in terms of just such ``hidden'' variables is suggested. \end{quote} This identification has been used to raise Bohmian mechanics to the level of ontological quantum theory, where appealing to the action of an external observer to cause the collapse of the wave function is not necessary -- a quantum theory without observers.\cite{goldstein:phystoday:1,goldstein:phystoday:2} However, apart from just being a matter of interpretation, there is no formal or empirical evidence for such a connection.
-Bohmian trajectories only serve to monitor the flux or diffusion of the quantum system throughout the corresponding configuration space.\cite{sanz:AJP:2012}
+In this paper [\ldots] an interpretation of the quantum theory in terms of just such ``hidden'' variables is suggested. \end{quote} This identification has been used to raise Bohmian mechanics to the level of ontological quantum theory, where appealing to the action of an external observer to cause the collapse of the wave function is not necessary -- a quantum theory without observers \cite{goldstein:phystoday:1,goldstein:phystoday:2} However, apart from just being a matter of interpretation, there is no formal or empirical evidence for such a connection.
+Bohmian trajectories only serve to monitor the flux or diffusion of the quantum system throughout the corresponding configuration space \cite{sanz:AJP:2012}.